 Vehicle Code 20002 VC sets forth the California law on misdemeanor hit and run.

-According to VC 20002, it is a crime for a person to fail to stop his vehicle, after being involved in an accident, when the accident resulted in some type of property damage.14
+According to VC 20002, it is a crime to fail to stop your vehicle, after being involved in an accident, when the accident resulted in some type of property damage.14

-Note that a driver’s duty to stop applies no matter what party or driver caused the accident.15
+Note that your duty to stop applies no matter who caused the accident.15

 A violation of this statute is charged as a misdemeanor in California.16